webuccino-products/quran_mysql_database/README.md

 quranDB.sql
 ```

-This file creates tables and inserts all data.
+This file will only create the DB if it dose not exist then creates tables and inserts all data in it.

 ---